Gabrielcarvfer/OpENer-lib/README.md

 *ITS NOT WORKING YET*
 ---------------------

-The current objectives are to port OpENer to C++, reduce code coupling and add support to DeviceNET (using Linux's SocketCAN)
+The current objectives are to port OpENer to C++, reduce code coupling and add support to DeviceNET (using Linux's SocketCAN).

+Please don't be mad if I removed the original header of some files or their spin-off while working on the code.
+After it's ready I'm going to fix everything.